The Cheetah

 The world needs to face many serious issues.

-By sharing my work I hope to inspire a great create change in this world.
+By sharing this work I hope to inspire a great create change in this world.
 We need

 to face these issues and choose to